In this blog post, I would like to share my thoughts about 3 negative impacts of promoting students without exams.

 Below, I have mentioned the other excellent alternatives for promoting students without exams and assessing their progress.

-Online Viva is a great way to conduct exams.
-It lets the teacher have a one-to-one session with the student.
+Online Viva is a great way to conduct exams, and it lets the teacher have a one-to-one session with the student.

 The benefit of the online viva is that it enables the teacher to measure the progress of every individual student.